ajitrajasekharan/bert_mask/README.md

 # Usage
 * python mask_word.py

+# Sample outputs
+A sentence "He went to prison _cell_ with his _cell_ phone to extract blood _cell_ samples from inmates" with the word cell having different senses.

 ![Output of mask_word.py - 1 of 3](1.png)

 ![Output of mask_word.py - 2 of 3](2.png)

 ![Output of mask_word.py - 3 of 3](3.png)

 The neighbors for the word "cell" in the sentence above are different for the different contexts.
-Note all neighbors are words in BERT vocab.
+Note all displayed neighbors are words in BERT vocab.
 This test was done using pretrained model - bert-base-cased

 # License